[Updated 27 August 2018]

-I think we can agree that Cape Town is one of the most photogenic cities in the world, and to celebrate this fact we’ve rounded up 50 photos of Cape Town that best represent the pretty city’s people, scenes and landscapes.
+Cape Town is one of the most photogenic cities in the world, with so many people around the globe captivated by all the spectacular gems it has to offer.
+To celebrate its beauty, we’ve rounded up 50 photos of Cape Town that best represent the pretty city’s people, scenes and landscapes.
+In no particular order, take a look at the breathtaking and exciting Mother City gems!

 50. Truth Coffee

-This “steampunk” coffee shop on Buitenkant Street was recently named the best coffee shop in the world by respected travel journalist Tom Midlane.
-Truth’s interior designed by Heldane Martin draws on the ‘steampunk aesthetic’ which translates into imagery of nineteenth-century heavy industry.
-We first saw these photos by Shanna Jones on the Colossal website.
+This “steampunk” coffee shop on Buitenkant Street was named the best coffee shop in the world by respected travel journalist Tom Midlane.
+Truth’s interior, designed by Heldane Martin, draws on the ‘steampunk aesthetic’ which translates into imagery of nineteenth-century heavy industry.
+Grab a flat white at this famous Cape Town coffee shop and take in the unique vibe.

 49. The Big Issue

-Written by professional journalists and sold by disadvantaged individuals, The Big Issue is a social upliftment initiative operating on 4 continents.
-In Cape Town, The Big Issue is a welcome feature on the streets of Cape Town and friendly vendors can be found at intersections throughout the City Bowl.
+Written by professional journalists and sold by willing unemployed and marginalised adults which helps them take responsibility for their own lives.
+The Big Issue is a social upliftment initiative operating on four continents.
+In Cape Town, The Big Issue is a welcomed feature in the city’s streets and friendly vendors can be found at intersections throughout the City Bowl.
 Big Issue vendors are independent salespeople.
-They purchase the magazine for R9 and sell it for R18.
-Find out more at bigissue.org.za.
+The magazine costs R25 and R12.50 goes to the vendor.
+Find out more on The Big Issue’s Facebook page.

 Situated at the foot of Chapman’s Peak, the Noordhoek valley is one of Cape Town’s most treasured coastal hideaways.
-It has a rural atmosphere and is famous for the beach, its vast wetlands, the Red Herring and amiable village atmosphere.
-Photo by Dave Worswick.
+It has a rural atmosphere and is famous for the beach, its vast wetlands, the vibey Red Herring and amiable village atmosphere.

 47. Groot Constantia

-What would a post like this be without referencing wine and one of the many beautiful estates in the Western Cape?
-Groot Constantia is just one of the established estates that dot the fertile landscape of the Cape wine region.
-It can get very busy owing to its close proximity to the Cape Town city centre and its popular with large tour groups but it’s also the oldest wine estate in SA.
-Groot Constantia photo by Gabi Goldberg.
+The Winelands are synonymous with the Western Cape, so a trip to the coastal city demands a Winelands tour.
+As the oldest wine estate in South Africa, Groot Constantia is just one of the established estates that dot the fertile landscape of the Cape wine region.
+It can get very busy owing to its close proximity to the Cape Town city centre and it’s popular with large tour groups.

-As a major gateway to the Mother City we could not leave out Cape Town International Airport.
-It’s the second largest airport in South Africa and welcomes well over 1 million foreign visitors annually.
-Operationally it has been the recipient of many accolades including being voted the best airport in Africa for the third year in a row in 2013.
-Photo by Kenny B on Flickr.
+As a major gateway to the Mother City, we could not leave out Cape Town International Airport.
+It’s the second-largest airport in South Africa and welcomes well over 1 million foreign visitors annually.
+Operationally, it has been the recipient of many accolades including being voted the best airport in Africa in 2018 by Skytrax.

 44. Greenmarket Square

 Merchants from all over Africa converge on Greenmarket Square to sell a wide variety of goods.
-It’s not so much a locals hangout as it is a hotspot for foreign tourists with a severe souvenir obsession, but even residents can’t deny that the vibe here in the centre of Cape Town is something special.
-Greenmarket Square photo from fabulousfabs on Flickr.
+It’s not so much a local hangout as it is a hotspot for tourists with a severe souvenir obsession, but even residents can’t deny that the vibe here in the centre of Cape Town is something special.
+You can catch buskers and jazz concerts in the square throughout the year.

 Festivals and trance parties are part and parcel of living in the Mother City and you can be sure there’s at least one happening somewhere every other weekend.
-From Rocking the Daisies and Up the Creek to Earthdance, Vortex and many others in between, this is your signal to round up your mates, grab your tent and drive into the abyss of mystical visuals and amazing energy.
-Photo of Vortex by intothevortex.co.za.
+From Rocking the Daisies and Up the Creek to Earthdance, Vortex and many others in between, this is your signal to round up your mates, grab your tent and drive into the abyss of mystical visuals, amazing energy and endless dancing.

 Oudekraal is just one of many hidden nooks on the Atlantic Seaboard.
-The beach at Oudekraal forms part of the Table Mountain National Park, as such SANParks ask a R15 per adult entrance fee.
+The beach at Oudekraal forms part of the Table Mountain National Park.
+SANParks asks an R41 per adult and R26 per child entrance fee.
 It’s a popular dive site and swimming spot, and there are public braai spots available.
-Photo by Damien du Toit (Coda on Flickr).

 41. Table Mountain Aerial Cable Way

 This should be your first port of call on a trip to the Mother City.
-The cable way whizzes to the top of Table Mountain at 10 metres per second, all the while providing an easy path to the best views of the Mother City and her surrounds.
-In this photo by Craig Strachan, Lions Head is visible centre frame with Robben Island in the background.
+The cableway whizzes to the top of Table Mountain at 10 metres per second, all the while providing an easy path to the best views of the Mother City and her surrounds.

 40. Adderley Street Flower Market